ahmadnajmi90/nexscholarsys/README.md

 - Added responsive pagination controls for each user table
 - Built UI components with loading states for reminder actions
 - Added success indicators for completed email operations
+- Implemented batch selection and sending of profile update reminders to multiple users

 ### 2024-07-01
 - Added admin profile management feature with email reminders